Simon Bearne, Commercial Director, NGD

 For those organisations not using private or colocation data centres directly connected to Microsoft ExpressRoute, the only alternative is to setup a fast and predictable connection from their facility to an ExpressRoute partner end point.
 This means that there are two ‘hops’ to get to Azure rather than one so doubling the costs as well as the possibility of additional network problems.
 This is the case even where connectivity providers are offering ExpressRoute to a private or colocation facility as they are layering their own connectivity from the edge of their network and the ExpressRoute core to the edge of the user network.

 In addition, if an organisation is planning on using a colocation facility for hosting some or all the hybrid cloud environment but keeping legacy workloads operating in its own data centre, the colo provider must offer a range of diverse connectivity options.
-Multiple connections running in and out of the facility will assure maximum performance and resilience.
+Multiple connections running in and out of the data centre will assure maximum performance and resilience.

 Last but not least cloud hosting data centres also demand highly skilled engineering personnel on site.
 Hybrid clouds are complex and cannot be built, tested and managed successfully without suitable facilities and training.
 Further, studies usually show that the majority of outages are caused by human error.
 Engineers must be well trained, and critically, know when to intervene and when to allow the automated systems to do their job.